mnot/I-D/http-encryption-encoding/draft.md

 The nonce used for each record is a 96-bit value containing the index of the current record in network byte order.
 Records are indexed starting at zero.

-Note:

-: The nonce used by the AEAD algorithms in [RFC5116] is different from the value of the "nonce" parameter, which is used to ensure that two content encryption keys are not the same.

-The additional data passed to the AEAD algorithm consists of the concatenation of:
+The additional data passed to the AEAD algorithm is a zero-length byte sequence.

-1. the ASCII-encoded string "Content-Encoding: aesgcm-128" (with no trailing 0),
-2. a zero octet, and
-3. the index of the current record encoded as a 64-bit unsigned integer in network byte order.
+Issue:
+: Double check that having no AAD is safe.

 # The "Encryption" HTTP header field  {#encryption}